CrazyRedMachine/LUFAHybridFightstick/README.md

 ### DPAD modes

-You can switch seamlessly between the 3 stick modes by pressing START+SELECT.
+You can switch seamlessly between the 3 stick modes by pressing START+SELECT+[direction].

-- DPAD
+- START+SELECT+UP : DPAD
-- Fake Left Analog (DPad is mapped to L-Analog)
+- START+SELECT+LEFT : Fake Left Analog (DPad is mapped to L-Analog)
-- Fake Right Analog (DPad is mapped to R-Analog)
+- START+SELECT+RIGHT : Fake Right Analog (DPad is mapped to R-Analog)

 DPAD mode is also persistent.